Purdue vs. Fairleigh Dickinson Predictions & Picks - NCAA Tournament First Round

 Purdue Performance Insights

-- The Boilermakers' +352 scoring differential (outscoring opponents by 10.4 points per game) is a result of scoring 73.1 points per game (142nd in college basketball) while allowing 62.7 per contest (20th in college basketball).
+- The Boilermakers average 73.1 points per game (141st in college basketball) while giving up 62.7 per contest (20th in college basketball).
+They have a +352 scoring differential overall and outscore opponents by 10.4 points per game.

-- Purdue averages 36.2 rebounds per game (ninth in college basketball) while conceding 24.4 per outing to its opponents.
-It outrebounds opponents by 11.8 boards per game.
+- The 36.2 rebounds per game Purdue averages rank ninth in the nation, and are 11.8 more than the 24.4 its opponents pull down per contest.

-- Purdue connects on 6.9 three-pointers per game (231st in college basketball) compared to its opponents' 6.4.
-It shoots 32.6% from deep while its opponents hit 31.4% from long range.

-- The Knights have a +122 scoring differential, topping opponents by 3.5 points per game.
-They're putting up 78 points per game, 38th in college basketball, and are giving up 74.5 per outing to rank 304th in college basketball.

-- Fairleigh Dickinson averages 31.1 rebounds per game (228th in college basketball), compared to the 30.2 of its opponents.

-- Fairleigh Dickinson connects on 8.2 three-pointers per game (86th in college basketball), while its opponents have made 7.8 on average.
+- Purdue connects on 6.9 three-pointers per game (231st in college basketball), while its opponents have made 6.4 on average.

+- The Boilermakers rank 24th in college basketball with 100.6 points scored per 100 possessions, and 54th in college basketball defensively with 86.3 points conceded per 100 possessions.

-- Fairleigh Dickinson has won the turnover battle by 3.5 per game, committing 11.2 (110th in college basketball) while forcing 14.7 (33rd in college basketball).
+- Purdue loses the turnover battle by 1.3 per game, committing 10.4 (40th in college basketball) while its opponents average 9.1.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.